 Graduate students are encouraged to engage in a variety of professional and career development opportunities at Stanford as they prepare for a diversity of career paths.
-The Office of the Vice Provost for Graduate Education works collaboratively across the university, leading initiatives and providing resources that enhance the quality of graduate students' educational experiences and position Stanford at the forefront of innovation in graduate education.

-Engaging in professional development in teaching and mentoring, leadership and management, and diversity, equity and inclusion are just a few of the ways that students prepare for the next stages of their careers, while enhancing the university's mission of education and research.
+By engaging in professional development in teaching and mentoring, leadership and management, and diversity, equity and inclusion, graduate students prepare for the next stages of their careers while enhancing the university's mission of education and research.